 Estimated Gravel Time: 85%

 Parking: Anyone looking to ride this loop over two days are advised to park at the lot found at the north end of Frontenac Provincial Park.
-By starting here, riders will have access to two public camping options including O’Reilly Lake Family Campground and Sharbot Lake Provincial Park.
-Meanwhile, the Sharbot Lake Country Inn is also available for those travelling light.
+By starting here, riders will have access to Sharbot Lake Provincial Park.
+Meanwhile, the Sharbot Lake Country Inn or the Rock Hill Bed & Breakfast are also available for those travelling light.
 Looking to complete the route in a single day?
 Start from the ATV parking lot in Sharbot Lake.

 This route links together several of RideGravel.ca's favourite dirt loops including Before the Devil Knows You’re Dirty; the Frontenac Flyer; What About Bob’s Lake?; the Frontenac Folly; the Central Frontenac Circuit; and the Filthy Frontenac, combining some of the best Frontenac County gravel into one epic loop.
 While it is certainly possible to complete this route over the course of a single day, it is best enjoyed as a two day dirt tour.

 Starting from the parking lot located north of Frontenac Provincial Park, head west on dirt via Devil Lake Rd. until it intersects with Canoe Lake Rd.
 Make a right here and head north, riding the loop counter-clockwise as the road parallels the length of Canoe Lake.